sk2111/tech-docs/tech-docs/docs/tech/devops/Section 3/slide4.md

 ![k8s_scaling_types](./assets/k8s_scaling_types.png)

-## How K8's collects metrics for start HPA & VPA?
+## How K8's collects metrics to start HPA & VPA?

 1. K8's uses the Metrics Server to collect resource usage metrics from nodes and pods in the cluster.